Asian shares rise except Japan as markets eye China protests

-TOKYO (AP) — Asian shares were mostly higher Tuesday as market jitters declined over protests in China set off by growing public anger over COVID-19 restrictions.
+TOKYO (AP) — Asian shares were mostly higher Tuesday as jitters over protests in China set off by growing public anger over COVID-19 restrictions subsided.

-Benchmarks rose in early trading in Australia, South Korea and China, while shares fell in Japan.
-Oil prices fell.
+U.S. futures edged higher.
+Oil prices rose more than $1 per barrel.

+Chinese shares rebounded after they were hit by sharp losses on Monday following protests over the weekend in various Chinese cities.
+Hong Kong’s Hang Seng jumped 4% to 17,981.31, while the Shanghai Composite added 2.3% to 3,148.17.

 People are also reading…